Working As A Photographer To The Fine Art And Luxury Antique World.

 London Fine Art And Antique Photography

-Working with art dealers
+Working with Art Dealers

 Working with art dealers can be incredibly rewarding, as you get to see some wonderful works of art up close and meet some interesting people along the way.
 However, it can also be quite challenging, as you are expected to capture the artwork in a way that shows it off in the best possible light - which isn't always easy.
 Naturally, art dealers want their pieces to look their best, outdoing the competition, and as their trusted photographer, it's your job to help the client fulfil this.
 As a seller of fine art, it makes absolute sense that you need a photographer who can take stunning shots of the pieces you wish to sell whilst also understanding the artwork in front of them.
 Letting the art shine in all its natural glory, it’s the role of a fine art photographer to tell a story with the shots.